kopperud/Pesto.jl/docs/src/analysis/extended.md

 In this vignette, we will do the same as in the simple analysis, but we explain how the model is set up in more detail.

-We use a State-dependent Speciation Extinction (SSE) model, with a K-sized state space, in order to get at the question of rate heterogeneity across branches.
-The Binary SSE model (BiSSE) was first introduced to study rate variation in association with trait data, i.e. each species was assigned a state at the tips of the tree.
-In our approach, however, we don't use trait data, and consider the tip states unknown, and equally probable for all states at the tips.

 ## Tree file

 First, we load the necessary modules and read in the tree file.